Agent Skills for Evals and Red Teaming

 promptfoo-redteam-run | Running generated scans, triaging failures, and filtered reruns |

 There is intentionally no meta selector skill.
-Codex routes from each skill's description and default prompt.
+The agent routes from each skill's description and default prompt.

-Python providers are first-class in the Codex bundle.
+Python providers are first-class in the bundle.
 The provider and redteam

 skills cover Promptfoo's file://provider.py and